-World Convention Combined States Convention Regional/State Convention Area Convention held annually since that date.
-Presently, it is a fourday celebration occurring over Labor Day weekend, which generates participation of the entire global N.A.
+World Convention Combined States Convention Regional/State Convention Area Convention

+WORLD CONVENTION: The first WCNA was held in La Mirada, California in 1971.
+The convention has been held annually since that date.
+Presently, it is a four-day celebration occurring during the first weekend in September, which generates participation of the entire global N.A.
 Fellowship.